-For Remembrance Day on November 11th 2018, Music Action International joined with Manchester Camerata Orchestra for the start of a meaningful collaboration, “Conflict & Compassion”, exploring war then and war today.
+For Remembrance Day 2018, Music Action International joined with Manchester Camerata Orchestra for the start of a meaningful collaboration, “Conflict & Compassion”, exploring war then and war today.

 Musicians from refugee collective Stone Flowers have experienced war and torture.
 They transform experiences of the horrors of war into beautiful music.